| Back |

 Another later find is that the inventory for his father’s 1671 will survives in the National Archives, see here.
 However a much more complete and very long inventory for his widow Jane is to be found in the Chancery documents, presumable the inventory of the shop, including dozens of pairs of hose (socks), tennis balls (this would be Real Tennis!) , stomachers, spices etc. This will be posted here (eventually).

 One thing missing in the Trigg tree is marriages.
-George Denyer's marriage to Jane Trigg is only known from a will, (it must have been about 1671), Henry Trigg's marriage to Jane has not been found, must be circa 1644, and again Henry's father Edward's marriage to Elizabeth circa 1622.
-In addition, and not in my direct line Henry Trigg junior's marriage to Temperance has not been found, though her remarriage to Richard Smyther is known.
+George Denyer's marriage to Elizabeth Trigg is only known from a will, (it must have been about 1671), Henry Trigg's marriage to Jane has not been found, must be circa 1644, and again Henry's father Edward's marriage to Elizabeth circa 1622.
+In addition, and not in my direct line Henry Trigg junior's marriage to Temperance was later found in Stepney (with both parties from Dorking!), though her remarriage to Richard Smyther was in Dorking.

 Henry Denyer of Godlyman, Surrey, age over 32, maltster and a bachelor, and Jane Bicknall age over 30 of St Andrew Hubbard, Eastcheap, London. to be married at St Andrew Eastcheap.
 This narrows down Henry’s age so his parents can be deduced to be Nicholas Denyer and Jane.
 Jane can found to be another Chitty (my third Chitty branch), they married in 5th Oct 1592 in Godalming.